Rurutia1027/rust-playground/tutorial-3/src/README.md

 # Blockchain in Rust

-This repo is based from [Blockchain-Rust](https://github.com/GeekLaunch/blockchain-rust/), I refine the implementations and add more logs and comments based on that.
+This repository is based on [Blockchain-Rust](https://github.com/GeekLaunch/blockchain-rust/).
+I've done a little job in my repo, like refined the existing implementations by adding more detailed logs and comments.
+Additionally, I've made an attempt to implement smart contracts within this repository.

+What I appreciate most about this project are the clear and simple definitions and explanations provided in the tutorial series.
+They have been extermely helpful in giving me a quick and thorough understanding of blockchain concepts, as well as their definitions and implementations using Rust.

 ## Tutorial Github Repo